 Hi there!
+I’m Adrienne.

 I didn’t always, though.
-For too long I tried to follow man’s rules, fit into the systems, avoid any pain, and please all the people.
+For too long I tried to follow man’s rules, fit into the systems, avoid pain, and please all the people.
 It was exhausting and a colossal waste of time!

-I lived in the ironic tension of both/and, not either/or…leaning into unimaginable grief as a bereaved parent, while still having the utter joy and awe of parenting our daughter and watching her beautiful life unfold.
+Living in the ironic tension of both/and, not either/or…I leaned into unimaginable grief as a bereaved parent, while still savoring the utter joy and awe of parenting our daughter and watching her beautiful life unfold.

 As a theologian, I used to think I had A LOT of the answers…now I’m at peace to hold space for wonder and mystery and these few words, “I don’t know…and I’m okay with not knowing.”